NapsterInBlue/MoviesMetricsMusings/content/articles/2020-09-09 weak as far as weeks go pt2.md

 ### Camera

 The senior staff had been in Iowa for a few weeks now, but at the far end of the hall at 950 Office Park, West Des Moines.
 I'd had a handful of meetings with them between then and now, but they mostly did their own thing. *The Suits* were already settled in by the time we showed up.
-As were a handful of people I'd never seen before-- consultants other hangers on, mostly.
+As were a handful of people I'd never seen before-- consultants and other hangers on, mostly.
 The SlackBot folks, plus a few others, parked in the left corner of the room, ready to field any questions or concerns that came up on the ground.

 We set up at the front of the room and there were two, 70" TV screens, ostensibly for the *two* dashboards we'd built.
-But the IDP data wasn't due to start coming in for another couple of hours, so instead we took someone's Sling credentials and channel surfed all the media coverage.
+But the Iowa Democratic Party (IDP) data wasn't due to start coming in for another couple of hours, so instead we took someone's Sling credentials and channel surfed all the media coverage.
 I queued up the SlackBot Dashboard and frantically started writing some code that would handle bad user inputs we hadn't considered.
 Robin had a Jupyter Notebook with a direct data feed set up to answer any questions that our dashboards couldn't.

 At 7:02, SlackBot data started to pour in.